Programming in Python: Development

 SSH is not the only way to start apps remotely.
 The TXTs launcher implements a little command server to start and stop apps.
 This has been added to be used via the web interface but can also be used with tools like telnet or netcat.

-Connect to the TXT via telnet on port 9000 using the command telnet 192.168.0.12 9000 (use the TXTs netinfo app to find the ip address of your TXT).
-Once connected you can enter launch user/191fe5a6-313b-4083-af65-d1ad7fd6d281/test.py to launch the test app.
-The command stop-app will stop the currently running app.
-The command quit will close the telnet connection to the TXT.
+(use the TXTs netinfo app to find the ip address of your TXT).
+Once connected you can enter launch user/191fe5a6-313b-4083-af65-d1ad7fd6d281/test.py

 The same can be achived with netcat.
-E.g. echo "stop-app" | nc 192.168.0.12 9000 will stop the currently running app.
+E.g. echo "stop-app" | nc 192.168.0.12 9000

 Running TXT apps on the PC